Miguel Jorge: Recognition and death

-Over the ensuing decade Jorge would build on this exposure with increased media interviews, public engagements, and exhibitions in numerous locations throughout South Florida (Coral Gables, Miami, Coconut Grove), Detroit, and Spain (Madrid, Malaga) and remained close with Gomez Franca and Perkins, maintaining weekly meetings.
+Over the ensuing decade Jorge would build on this exposure with increased media interviews, public engagements, and exhibitions in numerous locations throughout South Florida (Coral Gables, Miami, Coconut Grove), Detroit, and Spain (Madrid, Málaga) and remained close with Gomez Franca and Perkins, maintaining weekly meetings.
 A year after his Bacardi exhibition Jorge appeared on Enfoque, a popular Spanish-language television program, where he was interviewed to discuss his views on contemporary art.
 The program aired on September 28, 1975 and was covered by the Miami Herald.
 Through the 1970s he had also been commissioned to paint several public art murals in South Florida and in Europe.
 In 1976, another key period of Jorge's career, he painted a series of three murals for the Nova Club of Miami which were unveiled with an extensive exhibition of his work.
 The exhibition featured over 30 paintings, including several from his Profeta (Prophet) series.
 That same year, Jorge was commissioned to design the event logo for the inaugural Re-Encuentro Cubano exhibition series, held in June, which would run annually until 1980.
 Jorge was also a featured artist in the exhibition, which was held that June.
 In July, Jorge organized an exhibition in the office of Coral Gables architecture firm Brown Lopez Brown.
 The show was one of the first exhibitions focusing on emerging young Cuban and Latin American artists in South Florida.
 Several of the featured artists would later be featured in 1983's The Miami Generation exhibition and become notable Cuban artists in the United States, such as Emilio Falero, Humberto Calzada, and Pablo Cano.
 The exhibition was Cano's first career exhibition.

 On February 2, 1977 he gave a high-profile lecture on the art of Amelia Peláez, a major influence of his, and the Cubist movement sponsored by the Miami-Dade Public Library System.
 In October of that year he also organized and led the illustrated conference "Jose Miguel Rodriguez: A Caribbean Painter in the Middle of Castille" in Miami.
 In 1978 Jorge was one of the featured artists included in the Lowe Art Museum's first traveling exhibition, which included a showing in the Museum of Modern Art of Latin America in Washington D.C.
 In the early 1980s Jorge was one of the central figures in organizing the landmark Miami Generation exhibitions, the first major exhibition dedicated exclusively on the generation of Cuban exile artists that were educated in South Florida and not by Cuban art institutions such as the Academia San Alejandro.
 This furthered his influence and impact on younger generations of Cuban and Latin American artists such as Humberto Calzada, who Jorge mentored.